 Prior to enabling the RTR, all banks must be in the idle state (tRC met).
 When the RTR is enabled, all subsequent READ commands will output four bits of a predefined sequence from the RTR on all DQs.
 The READ latency during RTR is defined with the Data Latency bits in MR0.
 To loop on the predefined pattern when the RTR is enabled, successive READ commands must be issued and satisfy tRTRS.
-Address balls A[19:0] are considered "Don't Care" during RTR READ commands.
+Address balls A[20:0] are considered "Don't Care" during RTR READ commands.
 Bank address bits BA[3:0] must access Bank 0 with each RTR READ command. tRC does not need to be met in between RTR READ commands to Bank 0.
 When the RTR is enabled, only READ commands are allowed.
 When the last RTR READ burst has completed and tRTRE has been satisfied, an MRS command can be issued to exit the RTR.
 Standard RLDRAM 3 operation may then start after tMRSC has been met.
 The RESET function is supported when the RTR is enabled.

+DDP Interface x18 devices should issue inter-leaved READ commands (a READ to die 0, followed by a READ to die 1 as shown in Figure 36.1 to ensure proper READ training for both die.
 If MR2[1:0] is set to 00 a 0-1-0-1 pattern will be output on all DQs with each RTR READ command.
 If MR2[1:0] is set to 01, a 0-1-0-1 pattern will output on all even DQs and the opposite pattern, a 1-0-1-0, will output on all odd DQs with each RTR READ command.
+Note: Enabling RTR may corrupt previously written data.